TravelPerk launches an open API platform to extend its work trip SaaS – TechCrunch

 “Many of our customers are tech companies full of developers, so we’re confident that if we give them the tools it will be boundless what they can create,” he adds.
 “In fact, we’re working with one customer already who is using our API to build a custom approvals process because they need a more complex system than the standard offering.”

-TravelPerk has been running a private beta over the last few months with 20+ partners and customers but is now flipping the switch to open it to all users.
+TravelPerk has been running a private beta over the last few months with 20+ partners and customers, but is now flipping the switch to open it to all users.

 “We are providing a fully fledged toolkit for developers, from the most curated developer hub and API documentation, to a sandbox environment to test their solutions for quality assurance,” adds Ross McNairn, TravelPerk’s chief product officer, in a statement.